-Artificial intelligence is an area of artificial intelligence research that covers the full spectrum of potentials for future technologies.
-This includes the various implications for this technology on society, employment, and economic development.
+Artificial intelligence is an area of artificial intelligence research covering the full potential of future technologies.
+This includes the various implications of this technology on society, employment, and economic development.

 It also covers how economics could play a role in how different countries may build the first AI to become an independent entity.
-Countries like Japan, China, and India have been making significant advances in AI research and development through private enterprises and government participation.
+Countries like Japan, China, and India have significantly advanced AI research and development through private enterprises and government participation.

 1. Reactive AI

 A reactive AI receives input and produces a predictable output.
 IBM:s computer Deep Blue which defeated chess grandmaster Gary Kasparov is a famous example.
 2Gary Kasparov is a chess legend.
 On September 10 1985, he faced off against the IBM machine, Deep Blue, to determine whether or not machines could outperform humans in chess.
 The world watched … Continue reading